Wi-Fi: Hardware

 Wi-Fi allows wireless deployment of local area networks (LANs).
 Also, spaces where cables cannot be run, such as outdoor areas and historical buildings, can host wireless LANs.
 However, building walls of certain materials, such as stone with high metal content, can block Wi-Fi signals.

 A Wi-Fi device is a short-range wireless device.
 Wi-Fi devices are fabricated on RF CMOS integrated circuit (RF circuit) chips.

-Since the early 2000s, manufacturers are building wireless network adapters into most laptops.
+Since the early 2000s, manufacturers have been building wireless network adapters into most laptops.
 The price of chipsets for Wi-Fi continues to drop, making it an economical networking option included in ever more devices.

-Different competitive brands of access points and client network-interfaces can inter-operate at a basic level of service.
+Different competitive brands of access points and client network interfaces can interoperate at a basic level of service.
 Products designated as "Wi-Fi Certified" by the Wi-Fi Alliance are backward compatible.
-Unlike mobile phones, any standard Wi-Fi device works anywhere in the world.
+Standard Wi-Fi devices work anywhere in the world.